How to Build Tailwind CSS Dark Mode

 How does this happen?

-media query that wraps
+Prefers media query screenshot

 /** default or light mode styles */